sunilsmail/Interview-questions-2025-Sep/behavior.md

 I also appreciate good implementations during reviews because code review should feel collaborative rather than fault-finding.

 For critical changes, I sometimes pull the branch locally and test the flows myself before approving.

+### Realistic Senior-Level Answer

+“When I get a large feature, I first try to understand the complete business workflow instead of immediately creating technical tasks.

+I usually break the feature into:

+business flows
+UI components
+backend/API dependencies
+data/state management
+validations and edge cases
+testing and deployment activities

+Then I identify which parts can be developed independently and which have dependencies.”